Huntington station (Washington Metro): History

+In August 2025, Capital Bikeshare was installed by Fairfax County at the north entrance along with several stations along Huntington Ave.

 Station layout

 Architecturally, Huntington station is different from the rest of the Metro network.
 It is partially elevated and built into the surrounding hillside.
 Riders enter the station from the north on a viaduct carrying the tracks from downtown Washington, D.C., but the south end of the island platform is below grade.
 The tracks continue into short tunnels in the hill, allowing for a future extension.
 The canopy is supported by buttresses that bridge the tracks into the sloped walls of the depression in which the station is built.
-This type of station makes it similar to the Dyckman Street station on the New York City Subway's IRT Broadway–Seventh Avenue Line.
-As a result of the unusual topography, there is an incline elevator at this station, the only one installed anywhere in the Metrorail system and one of only a handful such elevators in the United States.
-The WMATA is unsure why the design used such an elevator, rather than a traditional vertical elevator plus a horizontal walkway.
+As a result of the unusual topography, there is an incline elevator at this station, the only one installed anywhere in the Metrorail system and one of only a handful of such elevators in the United States.
+WMATA is unsure why the design used such an elevator, rather than a traditional vertical elevator plus a horizontal walkway.

-The north (lower) mezzanine is home to one of Metro's few fully public restrooms, an automatic self-cleaning toilet manufactured by Exeloo, opened in October 2003.
-The automatic restroom was installed as part of a pilot project to determine customer acceptance and feasibility of the concept, as well as the impact on safety and cleanliness.
-According to then-General Manager Richard A. White in the online Lunchtalk chat dated June 3, 2005, there are no plans to extend the program to any other stations.